stevesajeev1/CanvasHelper/README.md

 The extension also works with multiple Canvas accounts, allowing all assignments to be found in one place.

+In order to load the extension,
+1. Extract `canvashelper.zip`
+2. Open the Chrome extension page and turn on "Developer mode"
+3. Load Unpacked

 Built with React.js and TypeScript.